Robert O. Work: Deputy Secretary of Defense

 On February 7, 2014, President Obama nominated Work to become Deputy Secretary of Defense.

 In October 2014, Deputy Secretary Work instructed the Defense Business Board to hire consultants from McKinsey & Company to identify wasteful spending.
 McKinsey discovered DoD was spending $134 billion, 23% of its total budget, on back-office work, and that the back-office bureaucracy staff of over one million people was nearly as great as the number of active duty troops.
 On January 22, 2015, the board then voted to recommend adoption of McKinsey's five-year plan to cut $125 billion in waste.

 However, after Secretary Chuck Hagel was replaced by Ash Carter the next month, Deputy Secretary Work expressed his concerns that any gain from savings achieved would then be removed from the defense budget by Congress.
 Under Secretary Frank Kendall III argued that he could not achieve any efficiencies and, instead, that he needed to hire 1,000 more staff.
 Secretary Carter then replaced the board chairman, classified the McKinsey results as secret, and removed the report from public websites.

 When James Mattis became defense secretary in January 2017, he asked Work to remain as deputy in order to complete several tasks, including preparing an amendment for additional funding in fiscal year 2017 and preparing the fiscal year 2018 budget for submittal in May 2017.
 This may have marked the first time in history when the top three posts at the Pentagon – secretary, deputy secretary, and Chairman of the Joint Chiefs – were held by Marines.

 National Security Commission on Artificial Intelligence

-From 2019 to 2021, Work chaired the National Security Commission on Artificial Intelligence with Eric Schmidt.
+From 2019 to 2021, Work co-chaired the National Security Commission on Artificial Intelligence with Eric Schmidt.